originally published March 22, 2017

 “I was anxious before the game.
 I wanted to shut him down and embarrass him.
 I can’t put Krause out on the court.
 I shook [Kukoc’s] hand before and after the game.
 There’s no bad blood between us. … Now I guess [the Bulls] see he’s not ready for NBA competition.”

-Three years later, Krause prevented Pippen from playing in his own charity game saying it was forbidden in his contract.
-Pippen asked to be traded.
+Three years later, Krause prevented Pippen from playing in his own charity game saying it was forbidden per his contract.
+Pippen had enough.
+He asked to be traded.

 “I don’t feel Jerry Krause respects me.
 I don’t feel the organization respects me.
 After all I’ve done for this organization, they should be happy.
 I’m giving them an opportunity to get something in return because I don’t plan on playing another game for the Chicago Bulls.

 Pippen wasn’t traded.
 He left Chicago as a free agent in the summer of 1998.

 By 1997, after 5 NBA titles, whatever friendship existed between Phil Jackson and Jerry Krause was over.
 When Krause’s stepdaughter got married all the Bulls, even the assistant coaches, were invited to the wedding.
 Everyone but Jackson.

 Jackson signed a one year deal and Krause, as was his way, had the last word with the media.
 He told Jax, “I don’t care if it’s 82-0 this year, you’re F—– gone.”